Hiro-Setsuya/Doha-Qatar/README.md

-# Doha, Qatar — Website
+# Doha, Qatar — Static Website

-# Doha, Qatar — Tourism Website (Activity 5 — Web Development)
+# Doha, Qatar — Static Website (Activity 5 — Web Development)

 This repository contains Activity 5 for a Web Development course/exercise.
 It is a responsive tourism website showcasing the beauty, culture, and highlights of Doha, Qatar, demonstrating HTML, CSS, and JavaScript fundamentals with modern web design principles.